 EU policy research and autism: AIMS-2-TRIALS

-As part of AIMS-2-TRIALS, researchers at the ARC are also involved in a continuation of the Longitudinal European Autism project (LEAP) which involved over 400 children and adults across Europe.
+As part of AIMS-2-TRIALS, researchers at the ARC are also involved in a continuation of the Longitudinal European Autism project (LEAP) which involved over 700 children and adults across Europe.
 This study explores genetics, brain structure, patterns of brain activity, behavioural characteristics and cognitive profiles with the aim of better understanding the condition across development from childhood to adulthood.
+See the LEAP project page for more details on this project.

 AIMS-2-TRIALS is a large EU-funded grant bringing autism scientists together from across Europe.
-This five year project follows on from EU-AIMS, which ran from 2013 to 2018.
+This seven-year project follows on from EU-AIMS, which ran from 2013 to 2018.
 AIMS-2-TRIALS is regarded as the largest autism grant ever awarded.

 AIMS-2-TRIALS involves a wide range of research studies across nearly 50 partner organisations.
 One aspect of its research is exploring biomarkers for autism.
 These are biological markers that indicate whether a person has or may develop particular characteristics.
 As autism is a varied condition (also referred to as heterogeneity), these markers help us to understand differences between autistic people.
 Other aspects of AIMS-2-TRIALS include testing medication options for some aspects of autism, creating a clinical network across Europe and conducting policy research with the autism community.
 Visit the AIMS-2-TRIALS website to find out more about the project.